N0SO/DirArch/README.md

 * Sat Dec 08 2018 Mike Heitmann, N0SO <n0so@arrl.net>
 - V0.0.2 - Very limited functionality.
 It works, but needs tuning.
 - Added usage text, todo list and changelog to this file.
+* Sun Dec 09 2018 Mike Heitmann, N0SO <n0so@arrl.net>
+- V0.0.3 - Added usage and changelog to main source file.
+- Moved code to copy files to methode copy_files().
+- Added code to verify base path exists.
+- Added code to create YYYY/MM/DD directory structure if it
+- does not exist.